madebyfabian/supalink/README.md

 ![Cover Art](public/images/og_image.jpg?raw=true 'Cover Art')

-# supalink.cc – 👀 Share, engange and boom — link gone!
+# supalink.cc – 👀 Share, engage and boom — link gone!

 You want to share a shortlink for a limited amount of people, that destroys itsself after the maximum is reached?